Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-The language of holomorphic differential $(N-1)$-forms $\omega$ is particularly well-suited to describe \emph{foliations}: structures which consist of decompositions into parallel complex subspaces, up to local holomorphisms.
-The two-dimensional case $N=2$, with local foliations into solution curves of ODEs in complex time, is our main concern in the present paper.
-A suitable language is provided by differential 1-forms, also called \emph{Pfaffian forms}.
+The language of holomorphic differential $(N-1)$-forms $\omega$ is particularly well-suited to describe such foliations: structures which consist of decompositions into ``parallel'' complex lines, alias $\ker\omega$, up to local biholomorphisms.
+The complex two-dimensional case $N\!=\!2$ with local foliations into ODE orbits, in complex time, is our main concern in the present paper.
+A suitable language is then provided by differential 1-forms, which we called Pfaffian forms in section \ref{Over}.
 In complex coordinates $\mathbf{x}=(x,y)\in\C^2$ consider the complex differential 1-form